Deepan-Karmakar/p5.js-tutorial/JavaScript-Basics---DRAFT-update.md

 Comments in JavaScript are similar to comments in Java or C, C++.  `//` comments are often referred to as C++ comments, and `/*  */` comments as C comments.
 However C, C++, Java, C#, Objective-C and others all now allow both styles.

-Commenting is useful for quickly removing or adding back in chunks of code (safer than deleting the chunk).
+Commenting is also useful for quickly removing or adding back in chunks of code (safer than deleting the chunk).

 ```javascript
   // single line comment